sunipkm/rust_imaging/README.md

-# CCD Camera Imaging Software for Moravian Instruments Cameras
+# Digital Camera Imaging Software

 This is an attempt to build a standalone imaging service running on Raspberry Pi that can be remotely controlled with a web browser.